Perceptions of safety

 This indicator presents the proportion of those 18 years and over reporting that they feel fairly or very safe in four different situations: being in their own home after dark, walking alone in their neighbourhood after dark, or walking in their city/town centre during the day, and the city/town centre after dark.
 This question was first included in the Canterbury Wellbeing Survey in 2018.

-The figure shows that almost all respondents (over 90%) felt fairly safe or very safe in their own home after dark, and in the town/city centre during the day.
-Approximately 70 percent of respondents indicated that they felt fairly safe or very safe walking alone in their own neighbourhood after dark but less than half felt fairly safe or very safe walking in the city or town centre after dark (48.6%).
+The figure shows that almost all respondents (over 90%) felt fairly safe or very safe in their own home after dark, and in the town/city centre during the day, in 2018 and 2019.
+Approximately 70 percent of respondents indicated that they felt fairly safe or very safe walking alone in their own neighbourhood after dark (2018 and 2019).
+Less than half (48.6%) of all respondents felt fairly safe or very safe walking in the city or town centre after dark in 2018, however, the proportion feeling fairly safe or very safe increased statistically significantly to 53.3 percent in 2019.
 The results show that different circumstances and times of day tend to influence individuals’ perceptions of safety.

-The figure shows perceptions of safety, by ethnicity.
-A similar pattern can be seen across all four situations: Māori respondents generally reported lower levels of perceived safety (proportion feeling fairly or very safe) than European and Pacific/Asian/Indian respondents (but differences generally not statistically significant).
-However, the figure does show a statistically significantly lower proportion of Māori respondents reporting feeling fairly or very safe when walking alone in their neighbourhood after dark compared with European respondents (58.9% and 68.2% respectively).
+Figures 1.3a and 1.3b show perceptions of safety, by ethnicity, in 2018 and 2019.
+A similar pattern can be seen across all four situations: Māori respondents generally reported lower levels of perceived safety (proportion feeling fairly or very safe) than European and Pacific/Asian/Indian respondents (but the differences are generally not statistically significant).
+However, Figure 1.3a does show a statistically significantly lower proportion of Māori respondents reporting feeling fairly or very safe when walking alone in their neighbourhood after dark, compared with both European respondents and Pacific/Asian/Indian respondents, in 2018 (58.9%, 68.2%, and 70.5%, respectively), and Pacific/Asian/Indian respondents in 2019 (63.4% and 77.9%, respectively).

-The figure shows that some aspects of the context differentially influence men and women’s perceptions of safety.
-The results highlight women’s lower perception of safety in outdoor environments after dark (for example only 36.5% of female respondents indicated feeling fairly or very safe walking in the city/town centre after dark, compared to 61.3% of men).
+Figures 1.5a and 1.5b show that some aspects of the context differentially influence men and women’s perceptions of safety.
+The results highlight women’s statistically significantly lower perception of safety in outdoor environments after dark (for example, in 2019, only 40.4% of female respondents indicated feeling fairly or very safe walking in the city/town centre after dark, compared to 66.6% of males).

-The figure shows a clear positive relationship between annual household income and respondents’ perceptions of safety.
+Figures 1.6a and 1.6b show a clear positive relationship between annual household income and respondents’ perceptions of safety.
 The proportion of respondents feeling fairly safe or very safe in each of the four situations shown tends to increase with increasing income.
 In all four situations (home, neighbourhood, town/city centre after dark, and town/city centre during the day) respondents from the lowest income group (<$30,000) had statistically significantly lower levels of perceived safety compared with respondents from the highest income group ($100,000+).
-The income gradient is most pronounced for the category ‘walking alone in their own neighbourhood after dark’.
-In this category, the reported levels of perceived safety are substantially and statistically significantly different from each other, for each income group (<$30,000, 45.6%; $30,000–$60,000, 62.8%; $60,000–$100,000, 72.4%; and 100,000+, 78.9%).
+In 2019, the income gradient is most pronounced for the two situations ‘in city/town centre after dark’ and ‘walking alone in the neighbourhood after dark’.

-The figure shows that in all four situations respondents with a long-term health condition or disability indicated statistically significantly lower levels of perceived safety, compared with respondents without a long-term health condition or disability (averaging about 10 percentage points difference across the categories).
+The figures show that in all four situations respondents with a long-term health condition or disability had statistically significantly lower levels of perceived safety, compared with respondents without a long-term health condition or disability (averaging about 10 percentage points difference across the categories).

 Source: Canterbury District Health Board.